Killing of Justine Damond: In the United States

-The day after the killing, a vigil in Damond's memory was held at the site of her death in the alleyway entrance located on the north side of West 51st Street between Xerxes Avenue South and Washburn Avenue South in Minneapolis.
-Several days after the killing, hundreds marched to Beard's Plaisance Park in Minneapolis, in memory of Damond.
-A memorial service for Damond was held on 11 August 2017, on the shore of Lake Harriet in Minneapolis.
-The service was at the bandshell and there was a silent walk around the lake afterwards.
-It was attended by Damond's family and fiancé, and about 1,000 mourners.

 The American Civil Liberties Union (ACLU) issued a statement calling the non-use of body cameras "unacceptable".
 The Minneapolis Police Conduct Oversight Commission concurred with the ACLU opinion that "body cameras should be on at all times."

 Former U.S. Representative Michele Bachmann from Minnesota alleged in a speech on July 19, 2017, that Noor was an "affirmative-action hire".
 Speaking to World Net Daily, Bachmann said, "Noor comes from the mandated cover-up women culture.
 That's why I'm wondering if they'll ask whether his cultural views led him to shoot her.
 That's something, if true, I can't imagine the progressives would allow to get out."

+Minnesota state representative Ilhan Omar said, "I know this incident is another result of excessive force and violence-based training for supposed peace officers."
+Keith Ellison, another state representative, said, "Justine's death shows no one should assume 'officer-involved shootings' only happen in a certain part of town or to certain kinds of people.
+This is a systemic problem which calls for a broad, comprehensive response."

+Minneapolis city counselor Linea Palmisano, who represented the ward where Damond was killed, said, "I am moving beyond sadness and I am angry.
+I will be pushing for fundamental changes in our police department from top to bottom, and I ask you as my colleagues to join in these efforts."

+U.S. Senator Amy Klobuchar, in a television interview on July 23, 2017, emphasized the importance of full investigation into the incident that she said "horribly went wrong".
+She also said she supported the decision of Minneapolis mayor Betsy Hodges to seek the resignation of police chief Janeé Harteau.